 - Never promote a product as an affiliate that you don’t fully believe in.
 Never promote just for the money.

 - If you question the value of something, or some money-maker is giving you an uneasy feeling, don’t promote it.

-- Never disparage yourself and your value.
+- Never disparage or minimize yourself and your value.
 Not.
 Ever.

 - Do not require that everybody like you.
 Realize that a small, but dependable percentage of people are routinely negative and will complain no matter what you do.
 You are better off to get them out of your space than to attend to their complaints.
 On the flip side, don’t be dismissive of all complaints!
 Some are valid, but you need to learn to tell the difference between a legit issue and a person just taking out their own unhappiness on you.

 - If you would personally be annoyed by the number of ads on your blog, don’t run so many ads.
-Remember, it is about value to the reader.
+Also, realize that you probably need a better business model.